Jiajing Emperor Zhu Houcong — A Professional Taoist Monarch of the Ming Dynasty

 A Passionate Believer in Taoism Religion

-The first ten years after Jiajing Emperor got married, he had no babies at all, until a Taoist cured him using Taoism medicine.
+The first ten years after Jiajing Emperor got married, he had no babies until a Taoist cured him using Taoism medicine.

-Afterward, the Jiajing Emperor had many kids, which made him quite passionate about practicing alchemy.
+Afterward, the Jiajing Emperor had many kids, making him passionate about practicing alchemy.

-He made friends with Taoists, diligently learned Taoism philosophy and did alchemy in his palace every day, and even recommended all his officials to believe in Taoism.
+He made friends with Taoists, diligently learned Taoism philosophy and did alchemy in his palace daily, and even recommended all his officials to believe in Taoism.

 Nearly Assassinated by Imperial Maids

-One night in the year 1542, a group of imperial maids sneaked into Jiajing Emperor’s bedroom, and almost strangled him to death.
-But they were too nervous and scared, so they didn’t succeed.
+One night in 1542, a group of imperial maids sneaked into Jiajing Emperor’s bedroom and almost strangled him.
+But they were too nervous and scared, so they failed.

-Soon, the queen was informed, and immediately, she captured those maids.
+Soon, the queen was informed and immediately captured those maids.

 Many people, including some imperial concubines, were executed afterward; but the actual commander and the reason behind this assassination were buried deep.

 Some gossip said that the Jiajing Emperor asked many maids to collect dew very early in the morning for his alchemy practice, which was very annoying and exhausting.

 Others believed that this was a political coup initiated by some unsatisfied imperial concubines.